 President & CEO

-Shepard Nevel is the president and CEO of LiveWell Colorado.
-In this role, he leads the statewide nonprofit organization in its efforts to reduce and prevent obesity through policy, environmental and lifestyle changes that advance healthy eating and active living.
-Through partnerships with the private sector, more than 90 school districts, 39 cities and towns, and 23 locally-based coalitions, LiveWell Colorado’s innovative model reaches more than one million Coloradans in ongoing and meaningful ways in support of making Colorado the healthiest state in the nation.
+Shepard Nevel is the president and CEO of LiveWell Colorado, a statewide organization dedicated to preventing and reducing obesity and other chronic conditions by ensuring that all Coloradans have access to healthy eating and physical activity.
+LiveWell Colorado provides technical support and subject matter expertise to the private sector and more than 150 school districts, local governments and community-based coalitions.
+Through this work and by leading public education campaigns and efforts to achieve meaningful policy changes, LiveWell Colorado’s innovative model reaches more than one million people in support of making Colorado the healthiest state in the nation.

 Executive Vice President of Local Initiatives and Strategy

 Since joining LiveWell Colorado as the vice president of community investments, Gabriel has also served as the interim CEO from October 2013 to August 2014 and became the executive vice president of local initiatives and strategy in October 2014.
 In this role, he supports the operationalization, integration and evolution of LiveWell Colorado’s programming while maintaining relationships with the organization’s primary funders and serving as a liaison to current and prospective partners.
 He also supports the implementation, tracking and evaluation of our strategic plan, initiatives and programming and works with the CEO to ensure the board of directors’ awareness of and involvement in this work.

 For the past 15 years, Gabriel has worked with nonprofits, community groups, government agencies and the private sector around critical social issues such as affordable housing, health and economic equity through community development, leadership development and advocacy methods.
 He has a passion for multi-sector collaborative approaches to profound systemic problems and is committed to building the capacity of community members to advocate for, lead and mobilize resources as a means to effectively pursuing economic and health equity.